semarie/upobsd/README.md

 > By default, a key from
 > */etc/signify*
 > is selected using the requested operating system version.
-> But the right key should be manually selected when requesting a snapshot
-> and its version is the next release.
+> If the default key fails, a second try with the next version is done.

 **-i** *install-response-file*